SafiyaMGeorge/MMG_Financial/README.md

 # MMG_Financial

 ## Description
 This is a financial planner landing page.
-This page is used to connect with potential new clients and display information about the client as well as the services provided by the client
+This page is used to connect with potential new clients and display information about the client, as well as the services provided by the client

 ## Features
 - Display information about the client